fcelda/nsec5-draft/nsec5.md

                 20170412024301 20170313024301 5137 example.org. zDNTSMQNlz... )

 This is an NSEC5PROOF RR for b.c.example.org.
 It's RDATA is the NSEC5 proof corresponding to b.c.example.com.
-This NSEC5PROOF RR must be computed on-the-fly.
+This NSEC5PROOF RR must be computed on the fly.

     b.c.example.org.
 86400 IN NSEC5PROOF 48566 AuvvJqbUcEs8sCpY...